Things to do in Sydney and beyond

 Luckily, Sydney has many wonderful museums to keep you occupied and the Sydney Aquarium, on Darling Harbour, is a fascinating place to keep dry, while, of course, being surrounded by water.
 The shark tunnel is particularly impressive.

 6. Further afield

-If you are in Sydney for a couple of weeks there is a good chance you might want to leave it for a day or too.
+If you are in Sydney for a couple of weeks there is a good chance you might want to leave it for a day or two.
 The Blue Mountains, just 90 minutes from the city give breath-taking scenery and some incredible walks.

-The impressive Three Sisters rock formation viewed from a glass bottomed cable car is not one for those with vertigo, but an amazing view.
+The impressive Three Sisters rock formation viewed from a glass-bottomed cable car is not one for those with vertigo, but an amazing view.

-A little further from Sydney, Hunter Valley is home to some of New South Wales' most famous wineries and is well worth a visit to see some of the countryside and sample some of the region's finest libations.
+A little further from Sydney, Hunter Valley is home to some of New South Wales' most famous wineries and is well worth a visit to see the countryside and sample some of the region's finest libations.

 We promise not to share your details

 *affiliate links: find out how we are funded and why this helps us remain free to use.